A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Discussion

-\section{Code availability}
+\subsection{Code availability}

-The results were produced using Python (v3.10.12) on the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and Google Earth Engine (GEE).
-More information about the scripts are available on GitHub in the repository of the AI and Global Development Lab: \hyperlink{https://github.com/AIandGlobalDevelopmentLab/Africa-Rural-Urban-Map}{https://github.com/AIandGlobalDevelopmentLab/Africa-Rural-Urban-Map}.
+The results were produced using Python (v3.10.12) on NAISS and GEE.
+More information about the scripts are available on GitHub in the repository of the AI and Global Development Lab: \url{https://github.com/AIandGlobalDevelopmentLab/Africa-Rural-Urban-Map}.